rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 Worse still, fiat money is inflationary by the whims of those who control the money supply.
 There is a reason janitors have less purchasing power than ever before.
+And it's not because a wealthy person controlled this outcome.
-If you are janitor, you can work harder and harder, but you will earn less and less value over time.
+If you are janitor earning fiat money, you will work harder and harder, but you will earn less and less value over time.
- And that amount less will be gained by those known as cantilion insiders, those close to the money supply, those who benefit from increases in the money supply, including art collectors.
+ And that amount of value will be gained by those known as cantilion insiders, those close to the money supply, those who benefit from increases in the money supply, including art collectors.

-Ironically, if an art collector earns a salary then their salary will also lose value over time, just like the janitor.
+Ironically, an art collector's salary will also lose value over time, just like the janitor.
- However, their assets, such as real-estate and
+ However, assets, such as real-estate
+ *and art* will increase in value.
- *art* will increase.
-Inflating the money supply doesn't just drive up prices of consumer goods, it inflates the value of hard assets, transfering wealth from those who work and save, to those who own hard assets.
+Inflating the money supply
+ doesn't just drive up prices of consumer goods, it first inflates the value of hard assets, transfering wealth from those who work and save, to those who own hard assets.
+And if you dig deep enough, you'll find that most art collectors don't actually earn a salary, never have earned a salary, and that their wealth is not stored in cash.

-Political solultions make the problems worse, and over time those controlling the money supply use their ill-gotten gains to control the politics (regardless of the system), so it inevitably becomes a rigged game
+Political solultions make the problems worse, and over time those controlling the money supply use their ill-gotten gains (known as *seigniorage*) to control the politics (regardless of the system), so it inevitably becomes a rigged game
- (be it a democracy or theocracy or otherwise).
+ (be it a democracy or theocracy or socialist dictatorship or otherwise).
+Revolutions just change the faces of the problem, but like the word implies, a *revolution* is to move in a circle.

 !!! warning "There is no political solution."